tommasolevato/CNN-Classification/README.md

 A python project for the recognition of text in natural images, based on the Pylearn2 framework.
 The classifier is a CNN with Dropout.
-The dataset is a reduced version (of parametric size) of the MJSynth dataset: http://www.robots.ox.ac.uk/~vgg/data/text/mjsynth.tar.gz
+The dataset is the MJSynth dataset: http://www.robots.ox.ac.uk/~vgg/data/text/mjsynth.tar.gz